 That being said, we don’t eat a lot of fried foods, because if they are sitting in front of me I will not stop eating them until every last crumb is gone.

 However, there are exceptions to every rule, and potato latkes are one of them.
-Especially in the spring.
+Big time.

-Potato latkes are a wonderfully versatile spring dish, bursting with textural appeal.
+Latkes are a wonderfully versatile spring and summer dish, bursting with textural appeal.

-I love making latkes this time of year, when fresh scallions, chive, and ramps are popping up.
+I love making these Potato Latkes with Jalapeño Dill Sauce this time of year, when fresh scallions, chive, and ramps are popping up.
 Mixing fresh onions into the latke batter makes all the difference between boring latkes and irresistible latkes.